Models (overview)¶

 settings.json so the choice persists across restarts.
 You can also set the idle timeout here.

-Browse OpenRouter's free catalog.
+Browse OpenRouter's free catalog, in the same two levels as the Local tab: providers, then that provider's models under a role heading, carrying the same context-window and output columns.
 Add or remove models from your remote registry.
 See Remote models.

 When to use local vs remote¶